spacemeat/humon/README.md

 *dict*: A node that contains a sequential collection of zero or more nodes as children, where each node is associated with a key.
 In the language, the dict is the bounding `{ }` around the child nodes, each of which must be preceded by a key and `:`.
 In the API, a dict's children can be accessed by index or by key.

+*string*: An array of one or more Unicode code points that represents a key or value.
+All strings in Humon follow the same rules: Unquoted strings are the longest sequence of non-whitespace characters delimited by Humon punctuation, whitespace, or comment sequences.
+Quoted and heredoc'd strings are delimited by their quote characters only, and can contain newlines or anything else.
+There is no maximum length defined.

-*key*: An associated string for a dict's child.
-A key must be a string of nonzero length.
+*key*: An associated string for a dict's child node.
 Within a dict, keys must be unique.
-There is no maximum length defined, and keys can be quoted.
-(Quoted or heredoc'd values can be multiline strings, but that's a strange way to spec a key.)
-Any Unicode code point that is not whitespace or punctuation counts as a key character.

-*value*: A node that contains a single string value.
-Values can optionally be quoted or heredocs; such values can be multiline strings.
-As with keys, any Unicode code point that is not whitespace or punctuation counts as a value character.
+*value*: A node that contains a single string, or that string.

-*heredoc*: A syntax for specifying an exact character-for-character string, with no need to fix up the string to abide by Humon syntax.
-(No '\\'-escapements, or other disambiguations required.)
+*heredoc*: A syntax for quoting a key or value string which allows for customization of the quote sequence, thus allowing the possibility of any string of characters to be enquoted.

-*comment*: A string of words that are not exposed as values in nodes.
-They're mainly for humans to make notes, but there are APIs to search for comments and get their associated nodes, in case that's useful.
+*comment*: A character string that decorates a token stream, but is not part of the Humon dataset.
+They're mainly for humans to make notes, and you (probably) won't ever worry about them in code, but there are APIs to search for comments and get their associated nodes, in case that's useful.

 *annotation*: One of a collection of key:value string pairs associated to a node or a trove.
-They are exposed as special values in nodes, and are globally searchable by key and/or value.
+They are exposed through separate APIs, and are globally searchable by key and/or value.
 Any node can have any number of annotations, as long as they have unique keys (like in a dict).

 ### The principles applied to the language